-Type of Contribution
+TYPE OF CONTRIBUTION

+In the space below, please select one of the two options indicating if you would like to respond to this questionnaire as an Anonymous Contributor or as a Publicly Acknowledged Contributor.
+In both cases, your individual answers to the questionnaire will remain strictly confidential.

+PUBLICLY ACKNOWLEDGED: []

-THEO T CONTRIDUTION wo options indicating if you would like to respond to this as a Publicly Acknowledged Contributor.
-In both cases, your a strictly confidential. as a contributor.
-I understand that my name, organizational QRQ Contributing Experts section of the Rule of Law Index Name: Firm, Company, or organization: ANONYMOUS Contributor (please select yes or no) I would like to remain an Anonymous cont : [] YES [] NO ributor.
-WJP will not reveal my name, organizational ation in the Rule of Law Index 2020 report or any associated
+I would like to be Publicly Acknowledged as a contributor.
+I understand that my name, organizational affiliation, and country will be listed in the QRQ Contributing Experts section of the WJP Rule of Law Index 2021 report, and on the WJP's website, exactly as it is written below:

+Name: Firm, Company, or Organization:

+ANONYMOUS: []

+I would like to remain an Anonymous contributor.
+WJP will not reveal my name, organizational affiliation, or any other identifiable information in the WJP Rule of Law Index 2021 report or any associated materials.